00Josh/Portfolio/README.md

 # Portfolio
 A sample of projects made by Josh Garry.
+Click on the headers to see the full resource.

 ## [Resume](https://github.com/00Josh/Portfolio/blob/main/Josh%20Garry%20Resume.pdf)